RockHong/vim-env/GeneralVimHelp.md

 g~              g~{motion}      2  swap case for Nmove text g~$ Toggle case of all characters to end of line. g~~ Toggle case of the current line (same as V~).

+##select
+###text select
+This is a series of commands that can only be used while in Visual mode or after an operator. aw    "a word", including leading or trailing white space. iw    "inner word" aW and iW for WORD, see :help WORD yiw   yank inner word y2iw viw   visual select an inner word, then you can delete or yank

 ##For coding
 ###%